Dengue fever

 Protect against mosquito bites outdoors

 • Wear an insect repellent cream or spray containing no more than 50% diethyltoluamide (DEET) or 30% DEET for children.
-Higher concentrations are no more effective and can be harmful.
-Products containing 20–25% picaridin (also known as icaridin) or 30% lemon eucalyptus oil (also known as PMD) can also be used.
+Higher concentrations aren’t any more effective and can be harmful.
+Products containing 20 to 25% picaridin (also known as icaridin) or 30% lemon eucalyptus oil (also known as PMD) can also be used.
 Read more about insect repellents and how to use them safely.

 • Wear light-coloured protective clothing such as long-sleeved shirts, long pants and hats.

 • Wear clothing treated with an insecticide such as permethrin.
-Clothing can be bought pre-treated, or you can buy permethrin and treat your own clothes.
+You can buy clothing that’s already been treated, or you can buy permethrin and treat your own clothes (watch the video below).
 Permethrin-treated clothing can be washed several times and still provide protection against insects.
-Regular insect repellent applied to clothes can also provide temporary protection, but must be reapplied at regular intervals.
+Don’t use permethrin insecticide on your skin.
+Regular insect repellent applied to clothes can also provide temporary protection, but it must be reapplied at regular intervals.

 • Avoid areas where mosquitoes are most active.

-The mosquito that transmits dengue is commonly found in urban areas, so avoiding rural travel will not protect you against dengue fever.
+The mosquito that transmits dengue is commonly found in both urban and rural areas.

 Reduce mosquito breeding sites

-Dengue-carrying mosquitoes generally breed in stagnant water found in containers (eg, discarded tyres, uncovered barrels, buckets) rather than in rivers, swamps, open drains, creeks or mangroves.
-The disease is particularly common in urban areas where standing water is near to homes and provides an ideal breeding ground for the carrier mosquitoes.
+Dengue-carrying mosquitoes generally breed in stagnant (standing or non-flowing) water found in containers (eg, old tyres, uncovered barrels, buckets) rather than in rivers, swamps, open drains, creeks or mangroves.
+Dengue is particularly common in urban areas where stagnant water near to homes provides an ideal breeding ground for the mosquitoes.

-• empty any containers that hold water in and around the place you are staying
+• empty any containers that hold water in and around the place you’re staying

 • cover all water tanks, cisterns, barrels and rubbish containers